-If you have been arrested for DUI in Claremont, you must defend yourself.
-Penalties for drunk driving have risen across California, which are considered severe criminal acts.
+If you have been arrested for DUI in Claremont, you need a solid legal defense.
+Penalties for drunk driving have risen across California, and you will be facing criminal charges.
 If convicted, you face thousands of dollars in costs, a suspended driver’s license, mandatory DUI school, and the possibility of jail time.
 It is not a minor offense.

+When you are facing such severe consequences, you need sound legal advice.
 A Claremont DUI lawyer can help you fight your DUI.
-DUI attorneys in Claremont take on some of the most challenging drunk driving cases available and have a high level of success in turning them around.
+These experienced criminal defense attorneys take on some of the most challenging drunk driving cases available and have a high level of success in turning them around.

-Your lawyer may be able to get the charge dropped, have the DUI reduced to something less serious, or work out a solution that keeps you out of jail.
+Your Los Angeles DUI Attorney may be able to get the charge dropped, have the DUI reduced to something less serious, or work out a solution that keeps you out of jail.
 In many cases, they will also save you a substantial amount of money.

 The Cost of a Claremont DUI

 A drunk driving conviction carries a high price tag.
-As laws get more rigid, the total penalties for even a first-time DUI can now cost up to $15,649.
+As laws get more rigid, the cost of a DUI in Southern California can easily reach $15,649.

 These fines can be a lifelong burden, but the City of Claremont sees them as a cash cow.
 Law enforcement holds sobriety checkpoints at surprise locations to get as many arrests as possible, and the courts show little mercy when dealing with DUI cases.

-But the penalties of a DUI conviction do not end there.
+However, the California DUI penalties do not end there.
 The whole sentence for a first-time DUI in California will include the following:

-- DUI School.
-This is a three-month course you must take after your conviction.
-You pay for the course out of pocket—typically well over $500.
+- DUI School: After your conviction, you must take a three-month course.
+You pay for the course out of pocket, typically well over $500.

-- Losing your license.
-Every DUI now comes with revoked driving privileges.
-For a first-time DUI, this typically lasts four to twelve months.
+- Losing your license: Every DUI now comes with revoked driving privileges.
+For a first-time DUI, your license suspension typically lasts four to twelve months.

-- Fines and fees.
-The basic DUI fine of $390 sounds manageable.
-But the court will add other costs onto it as well, bringing it to about $1,800.
+- Fines and fees: The basic DUI fine of $390 sounds manageable.
+But the court will add other costs to it, bringing it to about $1,800.
 This is the minimum—it can be significantly more.

 These are just for a first-time DUI.
 If you have had previous DUIs, California law mandates an even stricter sentence.
 This may include: